Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 Sear 1757.

-Actually, Constantine VII did issue one copper type before Romanus came on the scene.
+Actually, Constantine VII did issue one rare copper type before Romanus came on the scene.
 It follows the type with Constantine and Zoe and precedes the type with Romanus alone.

 Constantine VII, 913-959